 - Love Your Animal for Life (LoYAL) Program

 Where do the dogs come from?
-We adopt and “pull” dogs from local shelters, animal control, other rescue groups and from senior dog owners in crisis.
+Most of the senior dogs we work with are from private owners in crisis.
+We also sponsor dogs from local shelters, animal control, and other rescue groups.

 Can I adopt one of the dogs at the Sanctuary?
 No – the dogs in the sanctuary are not available for adoption.
 Transitions are very difficult for older dogs and once with us – we are their “forever” home and family.